-In the Leonard case, the court states the rule to be followed by the lower courts: "[t]he district courts should affirm summarily ... when the court determines that an appeal does not present: (1) a legally dispositive issue that was expressly reserved for appellate review pursuant to section 924.051(4); (2) an issue concerning whether the trial court lacked subject matter jurisdiction as set forth in Robinson; or (3) a preserved sentencing error or a sentencing error that constitutes fundamental error as set forth in our opinion in Maddox, 760 So.2d 89 (Fla.
-2000)."22
+In the Leonard case the Court states the rule to be followed by the lower courts: "[t]he district courts should affirm summarily ... when the court determines that an appeal does not present: (1) a legally dispositive issue that was expressly reserved for appellate review pursuant to section 924.051(4); (2) an issue concerning whether the trial court lacked subject matter jurisdiction as set forth in Robinson; or (3) a preserved sentencing error or a sentencing error that constitutes fundamental error as set forth in our opinion in Maddox, 760 So.2d 89 (Fla.
+2000)."
+(Maddox v.
+State explains that a claim that the sentence imposed exceeds the maximum sentence allowed by statute constitutes a fundamental error that can be raised on appeal, even when the defendant had pled guilty.
+Id. at 101.)

-The general policy of the Florida Supreme Court, and the court's interpretation of the policy of the Legislature, is that where a defendant enters a plea of nolo contendere and reserves the right to appeal the trial court's crucial ruling on legal issues that are dispositive of the case, it avoids an unnecessary trial and helps narrow the issues much like stipulations to the facts or law can do in a trial situation.23 When the parties stipulate that an issue is dispositive, in that the state cannot or will not proceed with the prosecution of the case if the case is remanded because the crucial trial court ruling is reversed, the state may not argue otherwise on appeal.24 No stipulation is necessary under certain circumstances, such as where the trial court ruled upon the constitutionality of the statute under which the defendant is charged.
-In a case where that lower court ruling is not upheld on appeal, it is not merely tactically infeasible for the state to go forward, it is legally impossible.25
+The general policy of the Florida Supreme Court, and the Court's interpretation of the policy of the Legislature, is that where a defendant enters a plea of nolo contendere and reserves the right to appeal the trial court's crucial ruling on legal issues that are dispositive of the case, it avoids an unnecessary trial and helps narrow the issues much like stipulations to the facts or law can do in a trial situation.
+See State v.
+Ashby, 245 So.2d 225 (Fla.
+1971); Brown v.
+State, 376 So.2d 382 (Fla.
+1979).
+When the parties stipulate that an issue is dispositive, in that the state cannot or will not proceed with the prosecution of the case if the case is remanded because the crucial trial court ruling is reversed, the state may not argue otherwise on appeal.
+Phuagnong v.
+State, 714 So.2d 527 (Fla.
+1st DCA 1998).
+The First District Court of Appeal further held that no stipulation is necessary under certain circumstances, such as where the trial court ruled upon the constitutionality of the statute under which the defendant is charged.
+In a case where that lower court ruling is not upheld on appeal, it is not merely tactically infeasible for the state to go forward, it is legally impossible.
+Griffin v.
+State, 753 So.2d 676 (Fla.
+2000).